kmcquade/policy_sentry_readthedocs_test/docs/user-guide/command-cheat-sheet.rst

   ``write-policy``\ : Leverage a YAML file to write policies for you

-  * Option 1: Specify CRUD levels (Read, Write, List, Tagging, or Permissions management) and the ARN of the resource.
+  * Option 1: CRUD Mode.
+Specify CRUD levels (Read, Write, List, Tagging, or Permissions management) and the ARN of the resource.
 It will write this for you.
-See the [documentation][13]
+See the documentation for more details.
-  * Option 2: Specify a list of actions.
+  * Option 2: Actions Mode.
+Specify a list of actions.
 It will write the IAM Policy for you, but you will have to fill in the ARNs.
-See the [documentation][14].
+See the documentation for more details.

 *
   ``write-policy-dir``\ : This can be helpful in the Terraform use case.
 For more information, see the wiki.

 *
-  `analyze-iam-policy`: Analyze an IAM policy read from a JSON file, expands the wildcards (like `s3:List*` if necessary.
+  ``analyze-iam-policy``: Analyze an IAM policy read from a JSON file, expands the wildcards (like ``s3:List*`` if necessary.

   * Option 1: Audits them to see if certain IAM actions are permitted, based on actions in a separate text file.
 See the [documentation][12].